jobfeikens/rcon/README.md

 ## Modifying client behaviour
-By default (using `Rcon.open`), the client uses the RCON protocol as described in [https://developer.valvesoftware.com/wiki/Source_RCON_Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol).
+By default (using `Rcon.open`), the client uses the RCON protocol as described by the [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol).

 By using `RconBuilder` a couple of parameters can be changed:
 - Read buffer capacity